oszuidwest/rpi-audio-encoder/README.md

 - `ogg/flac` sends FLAC audio in an OGG wrapper on ~1200 kbit/s.
 This is the highest possible uncompressed audio.

 ### Experimental SRT streaming
 In the future we would like to use SRT for streaming.
 This is integrated on experimental basis now.
 The server side needs to be there too.
-For now Liquidsoap is not ready to receive SRT streams, but you can user the SRT sample tools.
+For now Liquidsoap (our server software) is not ready to receive SRT streams, but you can user the SRT sample tools.
 For example start a server on macOS and save the stream to `test.mp3`:

 ```
 brew install srt